1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 Image 4+5: LEP families.

 Driver & User Interface:

 Lumintop changed the driver.
-Instead of the 3 mode driver of the v1, the driver has changed to a 2 mode with strobe.
-Maybe there were people who reached out to them to ask for this, but I don’t consider this an ‘upgrade’.
-But this could just be a prototype driver?
-I don’t know
+Instead of the 3-mode driver of the v1, the driver has changed to a 2-mode with a strobe.
+Maybe some people reached out to them to ask for this, but I don’t consider this an ‘upgrade.’
+But this could be a prototype driver?
+I don’t know.